 Start lean with a handful of boards.
 By the next vintage you have years of structured portfolio data, audit-ready compliance, and the institutional infrastructure your future LPs will require.

-Board packs are confidential, and your LPs and larger mandates will eventually ask how they're handled.
+Board decks are confidential, and your LPs and larger mandates will eventually ask how they're handled.
 BoardLens is built so using it is the responsible default, and so it clears diligence when the question comes.

-Contractually and cryptographically, portfolio materials never enter any training set, and aren't stored beyond your control.
+Contractual with every provider: portfolio materials never enter any training set, and aren't stored beyond your control.

 Start free, your first board cycles included · Individual & Team plans · Enterprise for the firm.